Nigger (Clawfinger song)

 "Nigger" is the debut single by Swedish metal band Clawfinger.
-First released on a three-track demo before appearing as the opening track on their 1993 debut album Deaf Dumb Blind, the song was an immediate success for the band, reaching No. 4 on Norway's singles charts and No. 22 in Sweden.
+First released on a three-track demo before appearing as the opening track on their debut album, Deaf Dumb Blind (1993), the song was an immediate success for the band, reaching No. 4 on Norway's singles charts and No. 22 in Sweden.

 Lead singer Zak Tell has always been adamant that the song contains an anti-racist message, which he emphasises before performing the song live.
-Clawfinger has performed "Nigger" live over 1,500 times, according to Tell, as the band has never played a show without performing the song.
 The track's lyrical content has also been described as "provocative and critically relevant."
 However, controversy surrounding the song has led to the band never playing a concert in North America.

+"Nigger" was performed at every Clawfinger concert as of 2019 but in 2024, Tell said that the band had stopped playing the song out of respect for changing times.